 When you are being baited by someone who wants to pick a fight with you, you have reduced control over these instinctive physical and mental responses.
 You are tuned to react quickly.
 Your powers of reasoning will be diminished.

-It helps to realise when you’re being baited so you can avoid engaging altogether.
+It helps to realize when you’re being baited so you can avoid engaging altogether.

-Provocative statements, name-calling, hurtful accusations or unsupported generalisations, for example, are common baiting tactics.
+Provocative statements, name-calling, hurtful accusations or unsupported generalizations, for example, are common baiting tactics.